Block Printing Urban Textures - Creative Arts quest for Beginner level adventurers

 4

-Carve away negative space using a U-gouge for broad areas and a V-gouge for detail lines.
-Always carve away from your body and keep your holding hand behind the blade path.
-Work slowly on your first block—the linoleum cuts easier than you think.
-Leave raised areas that will catch ink.
+Use a U-gouge for broad areas and a V-gouge for detail lines, always carving away from your body with your holding hand behind the blade path.
+Work slowly—linoleum cuts easier than you think.
+The raised surfaces you leave behind are what will catch ink and print.

 5